Chinese Democracy: Lineup changes and work with Roy Thomas Baker

+After Nine Inch Nails' Fragility Tour ended in July 2000, Finck rejoined.
+Rose had previously threatened to remove his parts after seeing him perform at the 1999 MTV Video Music Awards.
+Producer Bob Ezrin (Aerosmith, Kiss, Pink Floyd) was brought in as a consultant, when Rose said the album was ready to mix, he disagreed with Rose over the quality of the songs, later describing them as "something that [had been] painted over too many times".
 Rose said the album was partly inspired by his conflicts with former bandmates and ex-fiancé Seymour.
-He hoped that her son Dylan, whom Rose was close to, would one day hear it: "if he ever wants to know the story, to hear the truth".
+He hoped that her son Dylan, whom Rose was close to, would one day hear it: "if he ever wants to know the story, to hear the truth."

 A&R executive Tom Zutaut's role

 In February 2001, Geffen head Jimmy Iovine asked former A&R executive Tom Zutaut, who had discovered Guns N' Roses, to help finish Chinese Democracy.
-After Zutaut and Rose resolved their personal issues, Rose shared his frustrations with recreating the drum sound of Nirvana's Nevermind.
+After Zutaut and Rose resolved their personal problems, Rose shared his frustrations with recreating the drum sound of Nirvana's Nevermind.
 Zutaut helped achieve the sound to Rose's satisfaction.
 Rose had Zutaut vetted by his psychic, then arranged for Geffen to pay him "whatever it takes", though the album missed its deadline.